michaelzhiluo/starburst/README.md

 git submodule update --init --recursive
 ```

 There are a total of four runs - for No-Wait, Constant-Wait, Starburst, and Starburst without a time estimator (No-TE).
 Each run takes ~4-6 hours to complete.
-To run each run, launch Chakra, our scheduler plugin for Kubernetes for best-bit binpacking:
+To setup, launch Chakra, our scheduler plugin for Kubernetes for best-bit binpacking:
 ```
 # We highly recommend deleting and redeploying Chakra for each run.
 If jobs are pending in middle of a run, it is most likely Chakra has errored.
 # Note if jobs are pending state (run `kubectl get pods`) anytime in the middle of a run, we suggest restarting the run.